-As the time draws near for the declaration of hostilities the fear of many people increases when there is but they have done what they could no occasion for it.
-The Evening Post to save the remnant of Spain's sovreport a resolution directing in the most has received the most positive assurances of Major Ruffner and Captain repulsing a hostile attack.
-Some Hubbell that Charleston is impreg- navy and army officers have real faith nable.
-These officers, valuing their in the extensive land batteries and in reputations and being keenly alive to the gravity of the situation, would not have given the assurances that they have, unless the harbor defence warranted it.
+As the time draws near for the deno occasion for it.
+The Evening Post has received the most positive assur-Hubbell that Charleston is impregthe gravity of the situation, would not have given the assurances that they have, unless the harbor defence warranted it.
 They stand too high in the service of the government and they are not men who talk idly.
 The positive character of their assurances should be accepted by all patriotic citizens.
-The neighboring islands may not be safe, but the city is and no alarm should be felt.
+The neighboring islands may not be MR. EDITOR: We see and hear a good safe, but the city is and no alarm deal about relief for suffering humanity, all of which is right and proper and in should be felt.
 In some quarters there is a feeling of excitement which tends to develop into actual fear.
 This should not be.
 Should war be declared the fighting will nearly all be done at sea.
-An officer of the monitor, Puritan, stated several days ago to the Evening Post that he thought a short and sharp naval engagement would end the war.
-All that will be necessary for the United States to take Cuba will be to destroy Moro Castle.
-Once Havana is taken Cuba belongs to the United officer in question doubted whether will need every available, vessel about the Florida coast.
+An officer of the monitor, Puritan, stated several days ago to the Evening Post that he thought a short and sharp naval engagement would end the war. that will be necessary for the United States to take Cuba will be to landing anywhere in the United States.
+Charleston can not be shelled.
+There is not a vessel in the Spanish navy which could throw a shell the enter the harbor on account of the mines and torpedoes and unless the harbor is entered the city can not be

 An army of invasion is entirely out of the question.
-Spain has no army which she can apply to this purpose.
-Spanish gunboats, an army of United | peace negotiations on the basis of in-States soldiers will be ready to wipe off the face of the earth any troops that the vessels may land.
-Spain will
+Spain has no army Spanish gunboats, an army of United States soldiers will be ready to wipe off the face of the earth any troops that the vessels may land.
+Spain will hardly be so foolhardy as to attempt a